spleenboy/slackversational/readme.md

 ```

 ### Moving the Conversation Along
-The conversation object support several method for changing the current request.
+The conversation object support several methods for changing the current request.

 `setRequest` is the most flexible.
 It takes a single argument than can be either an integer or a predicate function.
 If the argument is an integer, the zero-indexed request in the chain is selected.
 The predicate should expect a request object as its argument